 - for problems on a specific issue, if you contact the Executive Member responsible for that issue - please click here.

 Questions may be asked during ‘Public Question Time’ at any of the Council’s meetings.

 The amount of time allowed for public questions is fifteen minutes, although this may be extended by the Chairman at their discretion.

-Questions may be asked without notice but to guarantee a full reply at the meeting, the question must be delivered in writing or by electronic mail to Democratic Services at least 48 hours (not including weekends and bank holidays), before the start of the meeting.
+Questions may be asked without notice but to guarantee a full reply at the meeting, the question must be delivered in writing or by electronic mail to Democratic Services no later than two clear working days prior to the start of the meeting.
+Each question must give the name and address of the questioner.
 E-mail to firstname.lastname@example.org

 If a written question has been submitted the questioner cannot also ask an oral question at the same meeting as there are separate arrangements for submitting oral questions at meetings of Council and Executive.

 The front desk “opens” for public wishing to attend the meeting half an hour before the meeting.

 When signing in at the front desk as attending a Council or Executive meeting each member of the public is asked whether they wish to ask an oral question at the meeting AND/OR if the member of the public indicates themselves that they wish to ask an oral question.

 In the circumstances that a member of the public wishes to ask an oral question, they will be given a form to complete which details their name, town/village of residence, email address and the topic of the question (not the question in full, unless they wish to provide this).

 These forms will be numbered in the order they are handed back.